hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/25_LOKAMANYA_TILAK_AND_MAHATMA_GANDHI.md

 their hands among the stars, they are pointers of the way to those who search, encouragers of the faint and weary, inspirers of those breathing in deep draughts of hope.
+>

-H. 5.
+> H. 5.
 Polak on M. K. Gandhi.

-"VrOW that Lokamanya Tilak, the Hercules of Indian nationahsm is no more and Mahatma Gandhi has succeeded to the leadership of the country, it will not be out of place to compare and contrast some of
+Now that Lokamanya Tilak, the Hercules of Indian nationahsm is no more and Mahatma Gandhi has succeeded to the leadership of the country, it will not be out of place to compare and contrast some of